 This easy Slow Cooker Soup Beans and Ham recipe is made with canned pinto beans, ham flavoring and chopped ham.
 Simple but delicious!

-TIPS FOR MAKING THIS SOUP:
+TIPS FOR MAKING SOUP BEANS:

 - I've modernized this recipe for soup beans and ham a bit by using a slow cooker and some convenience items.